 We can ask what went wrong in the Vioxx case, so that victims have so little to show for their serious injury.
 What went wrong is what happens in most Canadian class action proceedings.
 In Canada we have a class action system where years can be wasted in battles between class action lawyers over who will have carriage (control) over the proceedings.
 This happened in the Vioxx case.
 Merck also fought very hard to stop the class action from proceeding losing every step of the way but appealing the decisions as far as they could.
 By the time settlement discussions began the known science around Vioxx had developed so that the link to stroke was very weak.
 As well, it became known that there was almost as much risk of heart attack from other anti-inflammatory drugs as there was from the Cox-2 inhibitors such as Vioxx and other drugs like Bextra and Celebrex.
 Celebrex remains on the market and Bextra which is more similar in strength and chemical structure was recalled soon after Vioxx.
 With much less publicity and no lawyer infighting claims in Canada related to those drugs settled sooner than Vioxx with claimants receiving more money.

 Comparing the Canadian system to the American system shows a serious weakness in our system which allows for major delays to the detriment of claimants.
 In the USA claims are brought on an individual basis for each individual and when there are many claims they are co-ordinated through the courts.
 It is called “Multi District Litigation” or “MDL”.
 Individual cases can proceed quickly and that is what happened with Vioxx.
 The first trial in Texas resulted in a huge judgment against Merck.
 Other cases were tried with mixed results and Merck faced the possibility of hundreds of trials within a few years of the recall of Vioxx.
 They chose to settle and pay large amounts to all US victims with Canadians and other foreign claimants excluded from the settlement.
 Knowing how the system works the Miskin Law Office tried to get as many claims as possible brought in the US courts.
-Unfortunately, we could not proceed that way and were forced back into the class action.
-We also had some clients opt out of the Canadian class action hoping that we could get better results if we had individual claims.
+Unfortunately, the US courts ruled we could not proceed that way and were forced back into the class action when the US settlement made all foreign claims go back to their country of origin.
+We also had some clients opt out of the Canadian class action hoping that we could get better results if we had individual claims that could proceed in Canadian courts.
 That did not work out as the Class Action settlement brought back all of the opted out claims.
 We were then at the mercy of the class action process and the terms of settlement.

 Miskin Law Offices will continue to represent individual clients in drug liability and other product injury cases, and we will continue to try to get better compensation where possible for our clients than the class action system brings.
 Much has been learned from the Vioxx case and hopefully it will lead to a better system for similar types of claims brought in the future.